School Science Lessons

 Sea mango, (Cerbera manghas), suicide apple, toxic glycosides, coastal, cardiac poison, ceberin glycoside, light wood, ornamental, Seychelles Islands, Apocynaceae

-See diagram Red pong-pong tree.
+See diagram Red pong-pong tree

 Apple cactus, (Cereus peruvianus), Peruvian apple, columnar cactus, blue bloom, brown thorns, (potted houseplant), night flowering, flesh soft, sweet, delicate flavour, (like dragonfruit), attractive, drought tolerant, night pollination by moths or bats, sold as bare-rooted cuttings, South America, Cactaceae

-Cereus peruvianus, Apple Cactus, Daleys Fruit Tree Nursery
+Cereus peruvianus, Apple Cactus, Daleys Fruit Trees

 See diagram: Cereus peruvianus